On Research Leave 2021-2022

-At Penn, I \ work closely with student at all levels of their PhD and MS work - see the PhD website for more details.
-I run research seminars for PhD and MArch students, including a course on the History and Theory of Architecture and Climate as part of the curriculum for the Master of Environmental Building Design (MEBD).
+At Penn, I work closely with students at all levels of their PhD and MS work - see the PhD website for more details.
+I run research seminars for PhD and MArch students, including a course on the History and Theory of Architecture and Climate as part of the curriculum for the MSD in Environmental Building Design (MSD-EBD).
 I teach in the undergraduate Architecture program, including a First Year Seminar on Architecture in the Anthropocene, the development of which was funded by the UPenn program on Integrating Sustainability Across the Curriculum.

 Architecture, Media, and Climate introduction to Modern Architecture and Climate: Design before Air Conditioning (Princeton University Press, 2020)

 Emergency Exit part of the e-flux Architecture series on Overgrowth, in collaboration with the Oslo Architecture Triennale, published online September 26, 2019.

 After Comfort in Log 47: Overcoming Carbon Form (November, 2019): 45-52.

 Climate Sensitive Architecture as a Blueprint: Habits, Shades, and the Irresistible Staircase in Rachel Carson Center Perspectives: Learning from the Past for a Sustainable Future (Spring 2019): 17-23.